-- 2.2 Ensure everyone in gymnastics understands that any form of non-accidental violence is unacceptable and should not be tolerated. - 2.3 Ensure everyone knows what to do if they are concerned about someone's welfare and promote a culture where everyone feels able to raise concerns without fear of recrimination.

-- 2.4 Ensure an appropriate and co-ordinated response to any incidents of abuse within or connected to participation in gymnastics in the UK in line with any relevant statutory framework. - 2.5 Ensure that everyone in gymnastics understands their responsibility to report concerns relating to the welfare of a child or adult at risk that relate to an individual or environment outside gymnastics. - 2.6 Ensure appropriate safeguarding arrangements are in place to protect athletes and other participants when representing British Gymnastics. - 2.7 Implement effective measures that minimise the likelihood of incidents of harassment and abuse.
+- 2.2 Ensure everyone in gymnastics understands that any form of non-accidental violence is unacceptable and should not be tolerated. - 2.3 Ensure everyone knows what to do if they are concerned about someone's welfare and promote a culture where everyone feels able to raise concerns without fear of recrimination. - 2.4 Ensure an appropriate and co-ordinated response to any incidents of abuse within or connected to participation in gymnastics in the UK in line with any relevant statutory framework. - 2.5 Ensure that everyone in gymnastics understands their responsibility to report concerns relating to the welfare of a child or adult at risk that relate to an individual or environment outside gymnastics. - 2.6 Implement effective measures that minimise the likelihood of incidents of harassment and abuse.